14

 • 2

 This approach sounds intriguing, however I don't have any tools (I don't think) which would be able to use the .xml either.
 So I'd be just trading one opaque format for another.
 However at least with .xml there is potential for access and re-use.
 I'll explore this path when we get 10.1 deployed.
-Nov 4, 2012 at 5:07
+Commented Nov 4, 2012 at 5:07

 2